 This website offers a virtual tour of Glossop's unsung Victorian Architectural Heritage, phase one will concentrate on the main shopping street (High Street West) and will chart a textual and pictorial history of each shop from its construction through the Victorian era to its modern day use, using census records, trade directories, phone book records, newspaper adverts, photos, maps, diagrams and the personal memories of Glossop folk.

-Over the years there have been many fine initiatives to retain Glossop's unique look and feel; Glossop Heritage Trust, Liveability Scheme Pilot, Friends of Glossop Station, Glossop Environmental Trust and Glossopdale Townscape Heritage Initiative.
+Over the years there have been many fine initiatives to retain Glossop's unique look and feel; Glossop Heritage Trust, Liveability Scheme Pilot, Friends of Glossop Station, Glossop Environmental Trust, Glossopdale Townscape Heritage Initiative and The Glossopdale Trust.
 This website will hopefully bring all these fine initiatives together into one place to celebrate, promote and preserve this heritage.

 This website will also show what actions have taken place (or are planned) to restore the Victorian style of many shop facades and bring municipal buildings back into public use.
 Participation by the Glossop community is a large part of this website and viewers are invited to post their memories and/or photos of individual retail properties.